FEYoung/DataScience/README.md

 ==============================================================

-A selection of the files above were used in cleaning the dataset and they are:
+A selection of the files above were used in cleaning the dataset and they are :
+(included in this branch)

 	subject_test.txt - volunteer numbers: 2, 4, 9, 10, 12, 13, 18, 20, 24
 	X_test.txt - measured variables: V1 - V561